 It is important to recognise that the person is probably not being deliberately difficult.
 Instead, the dementia itself may mean that the person does not realise how their symptoms affect their driving.
 In some cases the person may be in denial about their diagnosis, or keep forgetting that their licence has been cancelled.

 In such cases the person's doctor or family should write in confidence to DVLA/DVA.
 The agency will follow things up with the local police.
 Many carers choose to hide the car keys or - if these are options - sell the car or park it where it is not a constant visible reminder.
 If you are supporting a person with dementia who is refusing to stop driving and need help, call Alzheimer's Society's National Dementia Helpline on 0300 222 1122 or talk to others on the online discussion forum, Talking Point.

 Giving up driving

-Many people with dementia choose to stop driving because they begin to find it stressful or they lose confidence.
-A person should consider stopping if, when driving, they:
+Many people with dementia choose to stop driving voluntarily because they begin to find it stressful or they lose confidence in their abilities.
+A person should consider stopping driving if they:

-- get lost even on roads they know well
+- get lost even on routes they are familiar with

 - begin to misjudge speed or distance